xiaomabiji/AppFlowy-Web/README.md

 ## Features
 - Write beautiful documents with rich content types
+- Create custom Grid & Kanban Board-view to manage and digest data
 - Add a Quick Note to jot down lists, ideas, or to-dos
 - Invite members to your workspace for seamless collaboration
 - Create multiple public and private spaces to better organize your content

 ## Installation
 ### Cloud: we host AppFlowy for you